-For all of its promises of making our lives easier and more comfortable, our society has become increasingly complex, and our emotional support systems have become disjointed and fractured.
-We can often find ourselves feeling overwhelmed and alone.
-Symptoms of sleeping difficulty, low energy, poor concentration, irritability, anxiety and panic may arise.
+For all the advantages our society offers in making our lives easier and more comfortable, our lives have become increasingly complex.
+As a result, our emotional support systems have become disjointed and fractured, and too often we find ourselves feeling overwhelmed and alone.
+These feelings can manifest as a variety of symptoms, including difficulty sleeping, low energy, poor concentration, irritability, anxiety and panic.

-At these times we often seek out support of friends and family, and in some instances these support systems are all we need to help us regain our composure and confidence and resume our life's journey.
+During times like these we often seek the support of friends and family.
+In most instances these support systems are all we need to help us regain our composure, our confidence and the ability to resume life's journey.

 Psychotherapy is a working relationship between therapist and client.
-The goal is to resolve the symptoms that have induced the client to seek treatment.
+The goal is to resolve the symptoms and work on the underlying issues.
 Therapy involves identifying behaviors, events and circumstances related to emotional suffering.

 Most insurance plans provide for treatment of psychological disorders.
 Often, these require a member to make a copayment to a therapist at the time of the appointment.
-Several payment options are available and can be discussed with Dr. Blakeslee at the time of the initial appointment.
+Several payment options are available and can be discussed with the office manager when scheduling your appointments.
 For more information, please call the business office at 503-699-8389.